Spiritual Attraction: The Secret to Finding a Lasting Life Partner

-Perhaps the biggest challenge is finding a soul mate who is on a compatible spiritual growth path — a partner who embraces inclusive spirituality more than exclusive religion —who is open to letting go of their early, and often static belief systems, to move onward to more mature spiritual consciousness.
+Perhaps the biggest challenge is finding a mate who is on a compatible spiritual growth path and open to letting go of their early, and often static belief systems, to move onward to more mature spiritual consciousness.

 Bestselling author and Franciscan teacher Richard Rohr puts it this way, “Most people can only grasp 1 or 2 levels of consciousness — or spiritual growth stages — beyond where they are presently at.”

-Understanding this reality could save a lot of time, effort and heartbreak when seeking a spiritually compatible soul mate.
+Understanding this reality could save a lot of time, effort and heartbreak when seeking a spiritually compatible partner.

 If you are a patient soul, you may be able to help your partner bridge a wider spiritual gap, however be aware that serving as a spiritual “bridge” requires a humble willingness to have your ego walked on a bit in the process.